 Businesses can not replace the pain of the tough times customers have gone through, but certainly, they can empathize with them.
 Customer service agents must practice active listening to understand the entire customer journey.

 Using empathetic words surely motivates them and you are there to help them in every possible way.
 Here are 15 acknowledgment statements in customer service which can be used to improve overall customer experience.

 15. “I’m proud of you.”

 When we say such empathy phrases to customers, it shows you find them strong enough to handle the tough time.
-It makes them feel you are supportive of them and are ready to help them every way you can.
+It makes them feel you are supportive of them and are ready to help them in every way you can.

 Here are the best empathy statements for customer service to be followed to calm down irate customers.

 16.“May I arrange for an update call, at a time most convenient for you?”